 - Datalogging backup

 - o Procedure: see the monitoring section

 - Update of the systems.

 - o Procedure: see the update section

 - Manual savings of the configuration and files (to come)

 - o Procedure: see the configuration section

-With the code version 1.3.0 of the nx-interface, only one USB key per system is managed.
-If a USB is already plugged in and you want to plug another key, remove it first.
+Only one USB key per system is supported.
+If a USB is already plugged in and you want to plug in another key, remove the already plugged one first.

 3.3.2 Update